YogeshSeeni/AgenTeX/README.md

 2. Image Parser Agent extracts the text "x = (-b ± √(b² - 4ac)) / 2a"
 3. Math Classifier Agent identifies it as algebra (category) and easy (difficulty)
 4. LaTeX Generator Agent converts it to `x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}`
-5. Quality Assurance Agent validates the LaTeX code
+5. Solution Generator Agent provides step-by-step solution if applicable
 6. The web interface displays the results with rendered LaTeX

 ## 🤝 Contributing